oracle-devrel/cd3-automation-toolkit/docs/opa-integration.md

 By leveraging OPA for Terraform, you can automate policy enforcement, eliminate manual checks, and enforce best practices consistently across your infrastructure-as-code projects.
 With OPA, you gain enhanced visibility and control over your Terraform deployments, reducing the risk of misconfigurations, security vulnerabilities, and compliance issues.

-As part of CD3, we have meticulously developed a comprehensive set of policies that strictly adhere to the CIS benchmarks.
-These policies serve as your shield, ensuring that any Infrastructure-as-Code (IAC) deployments made for Oracle Cloud Infrastructure (OCI) meet the highest security and compliance standards.
+As part of CD3, we have meticulously developed an initial set of policies.
+These policies serve as your initial starting point, ensuring that any Infrastructure-as-Code (IAC) deployments made for Oracle Cloud Infrastructure (OCI) meet the organisation's security and compliance standards.

-Our carefully crafted policies act as gatekeepers, preventing any IAC deployments that do not align with the stringent security and compliance guidelines set by the CIS benchmarks for OCI.
-By leveraging our policies, you can ensure that your infrastructure deployments remain impervious to any potential vulnerabilities or non-compliance issues.

 **Run OPA inside CD3 container**